Skip to content

 As you develop your own middle school dual language program and long-range strategy, consider how each of the elements discussed might take shape within your districts and schools.
 Keep talking to key people who can help shape and make your program a success.
 As we’ve seen with Conexiones, successful dual language programs help students succeed academically, and, as importantly, they help build bridges among students, and have a direct impact on our local and global communities.

-At Participate Learning, we are committed to ensuring equitable access to quality programming for students that supports their academic success and development as global leaders.
-To learn more about how to implement a successful middle school dual language program at your school, check out our Conexiones webpage.
+At Participate Learning, we are committed to ensuring equitable access to quality programming for students that support their academic success and development as global leaders.
+To learn how to implement a successful dual language program at your school, check out our Dual Language Mastery Program webpage.

 Share this Post